www.boardintelligence.com How to write a great Business case webbanner

 Question 1: What is the need and why now?

-A case must start with a clear and compelling need anchored in urgency.
+A case must start with a clear and compelling need grounded in urgency.
 Decision-makers shouldn’t be left guessing; they should immediately see why action is required as soon as possible.
 Failure to frame questions this way puts your proposal at risk of being knocked down the priority list.

-How to frame compelling decision requirements
+How do you frame compelling decision requirements?

 Define the issue in practical terms that show its importance.
 Relating it to relevant business risks, opportunities, or compliance pressures builds urgency.
 The clearer the requirement, the easier it is for others to understand the value.

-Anchoring your case in strategy and goals
+How can you anchor your case in strategy and goals?

 Question 2: What is the ask of your reader?